Yven92/MyoCoachV2/docs/user-manual.md

 ### Menu : Gaming
 ![gaming_page](./assets/recording.gif)
 In this menu you can choose between the different games.
+As you can see, the score is displayed as two gauges that represent the force deployed by the user.
+The threshold can be set when you reach the game page, it will determine the minimal force above which the game will react (eg: the bird going up or down, the snake going left or right).
+The game play has been modified to better correspond to the use of EMG sensors but the graphics of the original game have been kept! :fire:

 * **Game 1**: You reach the Snake game.
 ![snake](./assets/Capture1.PNG)